-The reality is that hemp oil is made from raw hemp seeds – which means that it has no mind-altering properties (so hemp oil is definitely not hashish oil) and the chemical composition is very different from CBD oil.
+The reality is that hemp oil is made from raw hemp seeds – which means that it has no mind-altering properties, and its chemical composition is very different from CBD oil.

 Hemp oil is a well-documented dietary supplement and beauty aid, unlike CBD oil which is more of a supplement or medicine, especially when used in regards to various health conditions.